 AP Exam Scores

-Beginning July 1, 2017, with the exception of five exams, each state university shall award credit for all AP exam scores at 3 or above for the equivalent course(s) at their institution.
+With the exception of five exams, each state university shall award credit for all AP exam scores at 3 or above for the equivalent course(s) at their institution.
 The following exams require scores above 3 for credit to be awarded.

 |Physics C: Electricity & Magnetism||4|